DemonDaddy22/FoGit/README.md

 - who all are following the user even when the user is not following them
 - who all are followed by the user and are following back the user

 Idea is to complete this project before Hacktoberfest '21 ends.
-Designs for the website will be updated soon, till then one can work on the open issues.
+Designs can be found [here](design/).
+One can work on the open issues.
 Deployment pipeline will be set up once the project starts taking some shape.

 Let's make this happen!